joeparis/pf2e-errata/dark_archive.md

 -
 **Amp** The area changes to a 5-foot burst, and you can Sustain the Spell up to 1 minute.
 The first time each round that you Sustain the Spell, you can move the burst up to 20 feet.
 )

 =

-The Tangible Dream, Page 21

-## The Tangible Dream ((+The Tangible Dream))

-You pull colors and shapes from the depth of your mind, projecting impossible creations into the world as tapestries of astral thread or sculptures of force and light.
-**Granted Spells** 1st: *color spray*; 2nd: *mirror image*; 3rd: *sea of thought* (page 106); 4th: *resilient sphere*; 5th: *etheric shards* (page 105); 6th: *blade barrier*; 7th: *project image*; 8th: *scintillating pattern*; 9th: *prismatic sphere*
-**Standard Psi Cantrips** *figment* and *shield* **Unique Psi Cantrips** surface: imaginary weapon; deeper: astral rain; deepest: hologram cage

-### Figment

-Your minor illusions shift and dance.
-The range of *figment* increases to 60 feet.
-When you Sustain the spell, you can move the apparent sound or vision up to 15 feet.
-You can then attempt to Create a Diversion as usual.
-Those creatures who disbelieved the illusion aren’t affected by this diversion.
-Your *figment* also gains the following amp.

-**Amp** When you amp the spell, you can create a particularly distracting illusion as part of its normal effects.
-Choose an unoccupied square within the spell’s range.
-The illusion in that square provides flanking for a single melee attack made before the beginning of your next turn.
-If you Sustain the spell, the details of the illusion change and shift to keep your enemies unsettled; the flanking illusion’s duration extends until the beginning of your next turn and you can move it to any unoccupied square in the spell’s range.
-The flanking illusion can’t provide its benefit against any creature who has disbelieved the *figment*.

-### Shield
-Your *shield* spell can be deployed on behalf of others.
-When you cast *shield*, you can choose a target ally within 30 feet to gain the benefits of the spell instead of you.
-The option to Shield Block with the spell is up to you and uses your reaction, not the target’s.
-Your *shield* also gains the following amp.

-|

-/

-=